Threshold Detection¶

 -

-Critical (Red), Important (Orange), Warning (Yellow): Based on the configured condition judgment operators.
+Critical (Red), Error (Orange), Warning (Yellow): Based on configured condition judgment operators.

 For more operator details, refer to Operator Description;